atlasphp/Atlas.Orm/notes.md

 In RecordSets and Record relations, automatically set IdentityField when attaching.

 Add "append()" to Sets to append a new Row/Record of the proper type.
 Probably need to keep a reference back to the original Table/Mapper for the "new" logic.

-Move Relationship aggregation/grouping logic out of RecordSet and into Relationship.

 * * *